KimsanMak/Tableau-Hospitals_Influenza_Preparedness/README.md

-# Data Analysis of Influenza Preparedness of Hospitals in the US using Tableau
+# Public Health: Influenza Season Preparedness

 ## Overview
-This project analyses the preparedness of hospitals for influenza season in the US and forecasts of influenza cases in 2018 using Tableau.
+This project analysed the preparedness of hospitals for influenza season in the US and forecasts of influenza cases in 2018 using Tableau.

 ## Objective
 To help staffing agencies maintain the hospital's staff-to-patient ratio above 1.1, with no additional funds to hire more hospital staff.